By Molly Patrick

 2. Add them to oatmeal or whatever breakfast cereal you like to eat.
 Because they have no flavor, they won’t fuck up the taste of your morning bowl of whatever you’re eating.

 3. Add them to muffins.
-They will add extra protein and fiber, and nothing screams sexy like a Fiber Muffin.
+They’ll add extra protein and fiber, and nothing screams sexy like a Fiber Muffin.

 5. Chia Toast.
 Toast some bread, slap on some almond butter and top with bananas and chia seeds.
 Ready in a hot second and full of oomph.

 7. DIY Chia Jam.
 Add 1 cup of berries, 1 tablespoon of chia seeds, 2 tablespoons of water and a couple teaspoons of brown rice syrup to your blender or food processor and blend until everything is combined.
 Slap that shit on a fresh baked scone, pour yourself a cup of tea and start talking in a English accent.
-You’ve deserved it, dahling.
+You deserve it, dahling.

 8. Sprinkle on your fave salad.
 This doesn’t have to be complicated.

-So you might think this is the perfect segway to share a delicious and easy chia seed recipe with you.
-And if I followed a perfectly organized content calendar for my emails, you would be right.
+So you might think this is the perfect segue to share a delicious and easy chia seed recipe with you.
+And if I followed a perfectly organized content calendar, you’d be right.

 But I work better without a set schedule, and since I’m still traveling my ass off in Southeast Asia, I’ll have to give you a recipe that I created for you before my trip.

-Here’s the perfect oil free Baked Tofu recipe that will make you weak in the knees.
+Here’s the perfect oil free Baked Tofu recipe that’ll make you weak in the knees.